-Yaron is a graduate of the University of New South Wales, University of Queensland and National Institute of Dramatic Arts (NIDA) where he was the youngest director ever accepted into its prestigious graduate director’s course.
+Yaron Lifschitz is a graduate of the University of New South Wales, University of Queensland, and National Institute of Dramatic Arts (NIDA), where he was the youngest director ever accepted into its prestigious graduate director’s course.
 Since graduating, Yaron has directed over 60 productions including large-scale events, opera, theatre, physical theatre, and circus.

 Marty Evans came to circus by a more roundabout route than most.
 After watching nothing but circus videos during his lunchbreaks at Australia’s only nuclear reactor, Marty left behind his published scientific career, embracing his physical sports background to pursue a career in circus.

 His first taste of circus came at the University of Sydney in 2010 as he tried to entertain himself during free periods by learning to throw people into the air and trying to catch them again.
 Marty trained at the National Institute of Circus Arts in Melbourne.
 He is a fiercely determined and hardworking hand-to-hand base that enjoys exploring new challenges and techniques.